 Contact Past Landlords

 One of the best screening tips when allowing pets on your rental property is to contact past landlords, pets can have references, too.
-This will give you a better understanding whether the animal ever caused damage to the property, disturbed the peace of neighbors, or caused any other problems.
+This will give you a better understanding of whether the animal ever caused damage to the property, disturbed the peace of neighbors, or caused any other problems.

 This is a fast and easy way to help guide you in your decision, without turning a potential resident away.
 Don’t be afraid to lease to a resident with a medium or large sized dog due to unfounded fears.
 The big bully in your mind could really be a big teddy bear that does more to make your residents and neighbors happy than annoyed.